HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 ## `Cache-Control` directives

-When you use the `Cache-Control` header, you specify one or more *directives* - predefined values that indicate specific caching functionality.
+When you use the `Cache-Control` header, you specify one or more *directives*—predefined values that indicate specific caching functionality.
 Multiple directives are separated by commas and can be specified in any order, although some of them 'clash' with one another (e.g. `public` and `private`).
 Some directives take a value, such as `max-age`.

 Below is a table showing the most common `Cache-Control` directives: